-You can complete your German tax declaration on paper or online using the Federal Central Tax Office’s software.
+You can complete your German tax declaration on paper or online using BZSt’s official software.

-Everyone submitting a tax return will need to fill out a general tax form (Mantelbogen).
-There are a number of additional forms that you might have to fill out, depending on your individual circumstances.
+Everyone submitting a tax return must fill out a general tax form (Mantelbogen).
+There are multiple additional forms that you might have to fill out, depending on your circumstances.

-To file online, you can go to the Mein ELSTER website (link in German) for submissions in 2020.
+To file online, you can visit Mein ELSTER (in German) for submissions.

-If you need some extra help, there are also some online explanatory forms (link in German) for online filing and printer.
+If you need some extra help, there are also some online explanatory forms (in German) for online filing.